nealcaren/SOCI101/lessons/exam1.md

 # Exam 1

 The midterm exam is Thursday, October 1st.
+We will have a review session on Zoom on Tuesday.

+The exam is open-book and administered on Sakai.
+You will have 75 minutes to complete the exam, not including ARS accommodations.
+You can take the exam anytime on Thursday, October 1st but must complete the exam by midnight, October 1st, Chapel Hill time.
+You may not communicate with anyone about the contents of the exam on October 1st.

-The exam is multiple-choice and administered on Sakai.
-There are three major types of questions.
+There are three
+major types of questions.
 The first set of questions are similar to those on InQuizitive, so practice there.
 The lesson key words cover what I think are the core concepts in each chapter, so these are particularly